benbuzz790/bots/README.md

 - `anthropic`: For interacting with Anthropic's Claude models
 - `requests`: For making HTTP requests

-You can't install all required dependencies using:
+You can't install all required dependencies using (TBD):

 ```bash
 pip install -r requirements.txt